Zilfatto/movie-chat-app/README.md

 # How to run the code

-For this you need to have Node installed and run the following command - "npm install" (if you have already unbundle received .bundle file by running "git clone").
+For this you need to have Node installed and run the following command - "npm install".
 After that you need to run the next command - "npm start".
 And that's it!